-The various types will all have different flavor profiles and a lot of this is connected with the mucilage that was present during the drying process.
-The bean lay in mucilage as it dried and it absorbed some of the flavors of this fruit pulp.
+The various types will all have different flavor profiles, and a lot of this is connected with the mucilage present during the drying process.
+The bean lay in mucilage as it dried, and it absorbed some of the flavors of this fruit pulp.
 The different styles have varying levels of mucilage that were retained during the drying process.
 This will give a different intensity depending on this level.

-It is important that the reader understands that there are several other factors that are going to have an effect on the flavor of a coffee.
+The reader must understand that several other factors are going to affect the flavor of a coffee.

 The Variety of the Plant

-there are over one hundred varieties of the coffee plant but the majority of commercial plantations use either Arabica or Robusta varieties.
-Robusta is far less popular in terms of taste, remarks like it taste of burnt tires are not uncommon.
+There are over one hundred varieties of the coffee plant, but most commercial plantations use either Arabica or Robusta varieties.
+TThe Arabica has 1.5% caffeine and Robusta 2.7%.
+Robusta is far less popular in terms of taste; remarks like the taste of burnt tires are not uncommon.
 However, Robusta has more of a kick with higher caffeine content.
-The Arabica has 1.5% caffeine and Robusta 2.7%.
-Arabica also scores on the taste tests as it has much higher sugar content.
+Arabica also scores on the taste tests as it has a much higher sugar content.

 Terroir is just another way of saying where the Coffee was grown.
-Coffee from various parts of the world has their own distinctive tastes.
+Coffee from various parts of the world has its own distinctive tastes.
 Terroir has various sub-elements.
 These are

 - The height above sea level